Canadians tuning out real CRA agents because of CRA phone scammers

 OTTAWA — The Canada Revenue Agency says so many Canadians get calls from scammers pretending to be tax enforcers that real tax agents are having trouble reaching people.

-The CRA and the RCMP say in a briefing in Ottawa Wednesday that they are trying to crack down on call centres loaded with fraudsters who phone Canadians, say they owe back taxes, and threaten they better pay the money back.
+The CRA and the RCMP said in a briefing in Ottawa on Wednesday that they are trying to crack down on call centres loaded with fraudsters who phone Canadians, tell them they owe back taxes, and threaten they had better pay the money back.
 Some people are so used to receiving the fraudulent calls that they assume any communication from the tax-collection agency is bogus.

 With help from police in India, the Mounties say they have dismantled three major operations there and arrested a dozen people here in Canada who are involved in the scheme.
 The RCMP has counted 4,000 victims who have lost $15 million.
 Virtually none of the money has been recovered.

-Note: Note to readers: This is a corrected story.
-A previous version erroneously reported that CRA requests for payment are “always in writing.”